 Armed with processing and equipment pricing from several processors, Tara and Adam saw that Helcim stood out.
 Pricing information was “all right there on the website,” Tara says.
 “It didn’t take two or three hours to get the information we needed.
-We didn’t have to call around and talk to sales people.”
+We didn’t have to call around and talk to salespeople.”
 Tara liked the fair pricing.
-“Helcim had no penalties and just seemed more easygoing and more realistic for a small business.”
+“Helcim had no penalties or cancellation fees and just seemed more easygoing and more realistic for a small business.”

 Adam reached out to Helcim’s inbound sales team.
 “I liked the transparent and straightforward way of talking,” he says.
 “I just got a good vibe off of everyone we were talking to.
 Everyone.
 Every time.”

 Initially, Tara planned to use Helcim to accept payments and track her hours.
 “We also had some idea that we would need a POS,” she says.
-Helcim provided all-in-one business platform Helcim Commerce, with built-in payments and integrated software tools that Tara would need, such as customer management, a point-of-sale (POS) system, inventory and online store tools.
+Helcim provided an all-in-one business platform, with built-in payments and integrated software tools that Tara would need, such as customer management, a point-of-sale (POS) system, inventory, a virtual terminal, and online store tools.
 Tara and Adam opened an account.

 Looking back, Tara says, “I’m irritated we spent so much time looking around.
 We were wasting time looking for other providers.
 And it was all there on Helcim’s website - and with better deals.”

 Learning to Run a New Store on the Fly

 Tara opened Chalk Therapy shortly before the grand opening.
 Customers started coming but the internet wasn’t connected so she could only accept cash.
 To allow card payments, she ordered Helcim’s mobile card reader and used it until she could go online and use the POS.